-Fraction of all pneumatic devices used in the US oil and gas industry (according to the 2017 US EPA Greenhouse Gas Inventory) 1 Average whole gas emission per device ^{2} Oil and gas production Pneumatic pumps 8% 0.526scm/h (diaphragm mechanism) 0.0575scm/h (piston mechanism) Intermittent-vent controllers 69% 0.382scm/h Continuous-vent low-bleed controllers 21% 0.0394scm/h Continuous-vent high-bleed controllers 2% 1.06scm/h Gas transporting and storage Intermittent-vent controllers 86% 0.0666scm/h Continuous-vent low-bleed controllers 7.5% 0.0388scm/h Continuous-vent high-bleed controllers 6.5% 0.516scm/h

-Methane emissions are calculated by multiplying the gas emission rate by the volume fraction of methane in the gas
+Fraction of all pneumatic devices used in the US oil and gas industry (according to the 2021 US EPA Greenhouse Gas Inventory) Average whole gas emission per device 2 Oil and gas production Pneumatic pumps 0.376scm/h Intermittent-vent controllers 70% 0.382scm/h Continuous-vent low bleed controllers 28% 0.0394scm/h Continuous-vent high bleed controllers 1% 1.06scm/h Methane emissions are calculated by multiplying the gas emission rate by the volume fraction of methane in the gas

-Because pneumatic controllers are a large source of methane emissions from the oil and gas industry1 a relatively large number of studies on emissions from controllers have been published.
-Details of recent studies are given in appendix 1^{3,4,5,6,7,8,9}.
+Because pneumatic controllers are a large source of methane emissions from the oil and gas industry a relatively large number of studies on emissions from controllers have been published.
+Details of recent studies are given in appendix 13-10.
 Major conclusions from those studies include the following.

 - A relatively small percentage of controllers were responsible for the emissions identified.
-For example, at production sites surveyed in the United States, about 95% of the emissions measured from pneumatic controllers arose from less than 20% of the pneumatic controllers6. - Some controllers that are producing higher-thanexpected emissions may be not working properly, and these might be replaced or repaired to reduce the emission rate. - Emission rates from intermittent-vent controllers depend on how often the mechanism is triggered to release gas. - Controllers can switch between relatively low emission rates and relatively high emission rates, but what causes this is not well understood.9
+For example, at production sites surveyed in the United States, about 95% of the emissions measured from pneumatic controllers arose from less than 20% of the pneumatic controllers. - Some controllers that are producing higher-thanexpected emissions may be not working properly, and these might be replaced or repaired to reduce the emission rate. - Emission rates from intermittent-vent controllers depend on how often the mechanism is triggered to release gas. - Controllers can switch between relatively low emission rates and relatively high emission rates, but what causes this is not well understood.

 These recent findings have important implications for both quantifying emissions and designing mitigation strategies (ways to reduce emissions).
-For example, a study6 found that around 16% of low-bleed controllers had emission rates of more than 0.567 scm/h (20scf/h), which is higher than the EPA emission limit for low-bleed controllers.
+For example, a study found that around 16% of low-bleed controllers had emission rates of more than 0.567 scm/h (20scf/h), which is higher than the EPA emission limit for low-bleed controllers.
 If those low-bleed controllers with high emission rates could be identified and then repaired or replaced, the total emissions from those low-bleed controllers could be reduced by more than half.
-Similarly, studies6 have found that 83% of intermittent-vent controllers had emission rates of less than 0.0567scm/h (2scf/h), 7% had emission rates of more than 0.567scm/h, and the remaining 10% had emission rates of between 0.0567scm/h and 0.567scm/h.
+Similarly, studies have found that 83% of intermittent-vent controllers had emission rates of less than 0.0567scm/h (2scf/h), 7% had emission rates of more than 0.567scm/h, and the remaining 10% had emission rates of between 0.0567scm/h and 0.567scm/h.
 Again, identifying and repairing or replacing devices with high emission rates may reduce emissions.

-Because pneumatic controllers, even of the same design type, can have lower emission rates (less than 0.17scm/h) or higher emission rates (0.17scm/h or more), when emission rates are quantified it may be more accurate to determine average emission rates for high and low emission controllers (this only applies to intermittentvent and low-bleed controllers, as high-bleed controllers all have high emission rates) and then determine, through measurements, the fraction of controllers that have higher emission rates and the fraction that have lower emission rates.
+Because pneumatic controllers, even of the same design type, can have lower emission rates (less than 0.17scm/h) or higher emission rates (0.17scm/h or more), when emission rates are quantified it may be more accurate to determine average emission rates for high and low emission controllers (this only applies to intermittent-vent and low-bleed controllers, as high-bleed controllers all have high emission rates) and then determine, through measurements, the fraction of controllers that have higher emission rates and the fraction that have lower emission rates.
+For, example, in one study properly functioning intermittent pneumatic controllers were found to have venting rates of 0.008scm/h while malfunctioning pneumatic controllers at the same sites had emission rates of 0.68 scm/h.

-However, differentiating between:
+However, it can be difficult to differentiate between:

-- controllers that have high emission rates and are not working properly; and - controllers that are working properly but have emission rates that are higher than expected; can be difficult.
+- controllers that have high emission rates and are not working properly; and - controllers that are working properly but have emission rates that are higher than expected;